 Women's Common Mistakes in Tango

-For two partners to dance like one cohesive body, only one of them can lead and the other must follow, otherwise their movements will conflict with each other.
-The woman must overcome her ego, surrender to the man and follow his lead.
-Novice women often insist on their independence and refuse to surrender, just like a young bride still so accustomed to her single status that she needs some adjustment before becoming a qualified wife.
+For two partners to dance as one cohesive body, only one can lead while the other must follow; otherwise, their movements will conflict.
+The woman must overcome her ego, surrender to the man, and follow his lead.
+Novice women often resist surrendering, much like a young bride still so accustomed to her single status that she needs some adjustment before becoming a qualified wife.
 It often feels more comfortable dancing with a married woman than an unmarried girl, because the latter is still too self-centric.
-For a woman, learning tango is much more than learning steps, it is also learning to surrender and be one with the man.
-Women who focus on themselves and do not surrender cannot dance tango well (see Tango and Trust).
+Learning tango involves more than mastering steps—it also requires learning to surrender and be one with the partner.
+A woman who prioritizes herself and refuses to yield cannot dance tango well.

-A woman not surrendering herself often keeps a distance from the man by leaning backward rather than leaning forward into him.
-This creates two problems.
-First, it changes the dance frame from an A-shaped frame to an H-shaped frame, reducing the intimacy between the partners.
-Second, in the absence of torso contact, communication can only take place through the arms and hands, which is more laborious, coercive and less comfortable than the direct torso communication, prone to confusing signals, misunderstandings, coercion, and uncoordinated movements (see The Fourteenth Pitfall of a Tanguera).
+She who resists surrender often maintains distance by leaning backward rather than leaning forward into the man.
+This causes two issues: first, it transforms the dance frame from an A-shaped to an H-shaped form, diluting the intimacy, connection, and emotional depth of the dance.
+Second, without torso contact, communication relies solely on the arms and hands, making it more laborious and less comfortable than direct torso communication.
+This often results in strain, miscommunication, coercion, and uncoordinated movements.

 4. Anticipation

-After a step is made, a novice woman often takes the next action automatically at her own anticipation.
-For example, she hastily chases the beat, or turns her body in the direction that would hinder his next lead, or makes the second, third and fourth ocho on her own until he has to stop her, etc. Although an experienced man may adapt, her initiative interferes with his lead.
+After a step, a novice woman often takes the next action automatically at her own anticipation.
+For example, she hastily chases the beat, or positions her body in the way that would hinder his next lead, or makes the second, third and fourth ocho on her own until he has to stop her.
+Although an experienced man may adapt, her initiative interferes with his lead.
 If the man is unskilled, then there could be frequent conflicts.
 The woman should not speculate and must develop the habit of waiting and dancing step by step according to the lead rather than her own anticipation.

 6. Spaghetti body